preciofishbone/OmniaDocsG2/blocks/people-rollup/index.rst

 4. Continue and add all filters the same way.

+**Important note on query and search**: If the query sets a limit of users that can meet the search criteria, the search can only be done within that limited group.

 Refiner
 ---------
 Use these settings to add refiners.

 .. image:: peoplerollup-settings-refiner.png

 + **Position**: Decide where to put the refiners; top, left or right.
-(Top is most likely the best position in most People Rollup lists.)

 To add a refiner, do the following: